What Is Microlearning?

 Here's how to decide:

--If you're here to get a quick understanding of microlearning, and don't want an in depth review of microlearning, WATCH THIS VIDEO 👇 (it's less than 10 minutes).
+-If you're here to get a quick understanding of microlearning, WATCH THIS VIDEO 👇 (it's less than 10 minutes).

 -If you want a deeper dive that lists examples and processes, while dabbling into ConveYour's philosophy of microlearning, read the article (it has the information from the videos with additional infographics, and pop-culture references (Gilmore-isms (if you don't know what a Gilmore-ism is, look it up (hey, can you put parenthetical statements inside other parenthetical statements?)))).